romanzuch/romanzuch/README.md

 ## SwiftUI

-- currently building a todo app called Snooze and some smaller projects
+- currently cloning the Grover app and building some smaller projects
 - and re-writing some older projects in SwiftUI including apps that show you random quotes of a former US president

 ## Visit my github.io page &rarr; [romanzuch.github.io](https://romanzuch.github.io/)